MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 You can type the character by pressing option-v together.

 >[info]
 >Look at how we implemented the update and read functions to get an idea about how to interact with the item you want to work with.
-Use the `+` operator to append a checkmark to the front of the item in the checklist.
+Use the `+` operator or the string format methods described in the list_all_items function to append a checkmark to the front of the item in the checklist.

-## select function
+Remember that you need the index of the item you want to work with.

-Let's also write a function that allows us to select which functions we want to run.
-We'll need to control the flow of our program by calling some functions sometimes and other functions at other times.
-We can put all this in it's own separate function to keep our program easier to follow.
+Can you use an existing function to update a value in the checklist with a new value?

-The typical way to control which parts of your code are executed is with  `if..elif..else` statements.
-You'll be able to easily add additional `elif` blocks in order to add the functionality to complete this tutorial.
+## select
 ```python
 def select(function_code):
     # Create item